apache/flink/docs/content/docs/concepts/glossary.md

 #### Key Group

-These are the atomic units by which Flink can redistribute [keyed state](#keyed-state).
+This is a disjoint subset of keys, for a given key type, spanning a certain range of keys.
+Flink creates a [keyed state](#keyed-state) bucket for each key group, always assigning the state of a specific key to a specific bucket.

 There are exactly as many key groups as the defined maximum parallelism.
 During execution, each parallel instance of a keyed operator works with the keys for one or more key groups.

 #### Keyed State